d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 ## Residual Connection and Layer Normalization

-Now let's focus on the "add & norm" component in :numref:`fig_Transformer`.
+Now let's focus on the "add & norm" component in :numref:`fig_transformer`.
 As we described at the beginning of this section, this is a residual connection immediately followed by layer normalization.